csharpd/csharpd.github.io/_posts/2014-09-20-javascript-attack.markdown

 To get to grips with Javascript I've been busy with some  projects...

 ###[MultiFizz](https://github.com/csharpd/mutli_fizz)
 I spent a morning last week playing with IO, a simple [prototypical language](http://stackoverflow.com/questions/186244/what-does-it-mean-that-javascript-is-a-prototype-based-language).
-Javascript is also a prototypical language and someone told me that looking at IO would be a nice intro.
-Then I wrote (tested) Fizzbuzz in Ruby, IO & Javascript.
+Javascript is also a prototypical language and I have been told that looking at IO would be a nice intro.
+After that I wrote Fizzbuzz (tested) in Ruby, IO & Javascript.

 ###[RockPaperScissors](https://github.com/csharpd/rps-java)
 I built a basic rock paper scissors game in javascript that anyone can play via the browser.
 I tested the code with jasmine.
 This was a nice exercise.
 It helped me to see how the object orientated javascript that I created for the back end could then be interacted with in the browser using Jquery.
 I compiled my SASS & HAML using Grunt.